juliangav/www.julian.is/site/content/pages/cl/cl-kan.md

 At the beginning of the pandemic, I proposed and created a COVID-19 Response System that helped connect manufacturers of PPE with front-line organizations.
 U.S. Congress then recommended this system to the Manufacturing Caucus as one of the top resources for PPE — second to FEMA.

-In December 2021, Thomasnet.com was acquired by Xometry, who wanted a single product design for both platforms.
+In December 2021, Thomasnet.com was acquired by Xometry, who wanted a single product design team for both platforms.
 As a result, I transitioned to an individual contributor role as Senior Director of Product Design.
 However, my passion is scaling, leading, and mentoring design teams.
 I finished my responsibilities in June and voluntarily parted ways in excellent standing to focus on myself and my next career move.

 Over the past month and a half, I have carefully considered my options and resolved to only considering Series C startups where I can have an immediate impact by scaling product design and growing their design team.
 Kandji is one of the few that fit the bill, and I would relish the new challenge.

 Although my time off has helped me recharge my batteries, I am eager to get back into Figma, Slack, and Zoom and use my design leadership skills once again.

-Thank you for your time.
-I look forward to talking to hearing from you!
+Thank you for your time and I look forward to hearing from you!

 Best,
 Julian Gaviria